Benchmarking projected Hartree-Fock as an approximation: Methods

 where $\rho_{ab} =\langle \Psi | \hat{c}_a^\dagger \hat{c}_b | \Psi \rangle $ is the density matrix, with $\mathbf{\rho} = \mathbf{\Psi \Psi}^\dagger$; $\mathbf{\Psi}$ is the matrix representation of the Slater determinant.

-A typical strategy then is to diagonalize $h_{ab}$, and then use the lowest eigenvectors of $\mathbf{h}$ to construct the matrix $\mathbf{\Psi}$; if $\mathbf{h}$ is diagonal, then the off-diagonal terms $h_{mi}$ must vanish.
-However $\mathbf{h}$ depends upon $| \Psi \rangle$ and hence diagonalization must be carried out self-consistently.
-Diagonalization is not guaranteed to find a minimum: see, for example, in Ref.~\cite{ring2004nuclear}, especially the discussion accompanying Fig.~5.3 how diagonalization can oscillate between two solutions, a situation we often encountered with odd numbers of particles.
+{If $\mathbf{h}$ is diagonal, then the off-diagonal terms $h_{mi}$ must vanish.
+Thus, a typical strategy is to diagonalize $h_{ab}$, and use the lowest eigenvectors of $\mathbf{h}$ to construct the matrix $\mathbf{\Psi}$.} However $\mathbf{h}$ depends upon $| \Psi \rangle$ and hence diagonalization must be carried out self-consistently. {We iterated diagonalization until we reached convergence in energy; this, however, is not necessary converged in the Slater determinant and is not} guaranteed to find an {energy} minimum: see, for example, in Ref.~\cite{ring2004nuclear} the discussion accompanying Fig.~5.3 how diagonalization can oscillate between two solutions, a situation we often encountered with odd numbers of particles. {Nonetheless, iterated diagonalization is widely used, even in publicly-available and widely used codes \cite{schunck2017solution}.}

 To check whether or not one is at an extremum, we check the Hartree-Fock condition (\ref{HFcondition}) is satisfied.
 To check whether one is at a local minima, we can find the eigenvalues of the stability matrix \cite{ring2004nuclear},